cdhiraj40/LeetDroid/README.md

 ## Future Scope

-I am planning to these following features before releasing the first version on play store.
+I am planning to do these following features before releasing the first version on play store.

 - Segregating Question list with topics,tags etc.
 - Segregating general discussions with topics like ``Interview-Question``,``Compensation``,``Career``,``Study Guide``